 All diesel equipment used for construction related to the LAX Master Plan Program shall use only Ultra-Low Sulfur Diesel Fuel (ULSD) with a sulfur content of fifteen (15) parts per million or lower.
-If adequate supplies of ULSD are not available in the Southern California area, other fuels may be used, provided that the other fuels do not result in greater emissions of fine particulate matter or oxides of nitrogen that which would be produced by the use of ULSD.
+If adequate supplies of ULSD are not available in the Southern California area, other fuels may be used, provided that the other fuels do not result in greater emissions of fine particulate matter or oxides of nitrogen than that which would be produced by the use of ULSD.

-The Third Party Monitor independently reviewed and documented fuel purchase records for diesel fuel used on the Taxilane T and Bradley International Terminal Project.
+The Third Party Monitor independently reviews and documents fuel purchase records for diesel fuel used on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects.
 Findings for this Section are as follows:

 - South Coast AQMD Rule 431.2, which took effect on June 1, 2006, requires diesel fuel refined and sold for on-road and off-road use within the jurisdiction of the AQMD to contain no more than 15 parts per million (ppm) sulfur by weight.
 This requirement was subsequently adopted on a statewide basis by the California Air Resources Board, effective September 1, 2006.
-Thus, ULSD is the only diesel fuel legally available for purchase within California; - No shortage of ULSD was experienced within Southern California during TaxilaneT or the Bradley International Terminal construction activities in 2013.
-No substitution of any fuel in lieu of 15 ppm ULSD occurred during any LAX Master Plan construction project; - The Third Party Monitor reviewed fuel purchase records as provided by LAWA on behalf of the construction firms.
-No exceptions to the requirements of Section X.F.5 were documented; - The Independent Third Party did not monitor on-road vehicles operating on the Taxilane T or Bradley International Terminal projects that were fueled off-site.
-Fuel purchase records were only provided for vehicles that were fueled on the airfield using mobile refueling trucks.
+Thus, ULSD is the only diesel fuel legally available for purchase within California; - No shortage of ULSD was experienced within Southern California during Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction activities in 2014.
+No substitution of any fuel in lieu of 15 ppm ULSD occurred during any LAX Master Plan construction project; - The Independent Third Party did not monitor on-road vehicles operating on the Taxiway T Phase 1, TBIT Renovation East Aprons, WAMA, and the Qantas Hangar projects that were fueled off-site.